Wang Ming

+Wang Ming (王明 (Wáng Míng); May 23, 1904 – March 27, 1974) was a Chinese politician and senior leader of the early Chinese Communist Party (CCP).
+He led the CCP delegation to the Communist International (Comintern) from 1931 to 1937.
+After returning to China, he came into conflict with Mao Zedong.

+From 1925 to 1929, Wang studied in Moscow at the Sun Yat-sen University, where he was a supporter of Joseph Stalin's during the Soviet Union's leadership struggles.
+After returning to China, he was briefly purged by Li Lisan's faction before being fully reinstated in late 1930.
+In January 1931, he was promoted to the Politburo and rose rapidly in importance during a time of high attrition in the CCP's top leadership due to purges, arrests, and flights into hiding.
+Wang became the CCP's leading representative to the Comintern and left for Moscow in October 1931.
+In that role, he helped promote the idea of an alliance between the CCP and the Kuomintang (KMT) to resist Japanese imperialism, which would eventually come to fruition as the Second United Front.
+After he returned to China in 1937, Wang vocally opposed what he saw as Mao's "nationalist deviation" from orthodox Marxism–Leninism.
+According to Mao, Wang epitomized the intellectualism and foreign dogmatism Mao criticized in his essays On Practice and On Contradiction.

 Early life

 On May 23, 1904, Wang Ming was born in Jinzhai, Anhui, as Chen Shaoyu (陈绍禹) to a poor peasant family.
 In 1920, he entered the Zhicheng Elementary School in Gushi County.
 Wang then entered the Third Agricultural School of the Anhui Province, which was founded by the revolutionary Zhu Yunshan.
 Zhu had a strong influence on the school's students, introducing many progressive journals and books such as New Youth and Communism ABC.
-In the school, Wang would encounter another strong influential figure in his life, A Ying (Qian Xinchun), his teacher.
+In the school, Wang would encounter another strong influential figure in his life, A Ying, his teacher.
 A Ying would teach Wang about Vladimir Lenin and Chen Duxiu.

 During his school years, Wang was also active in the political movement.
 He led boycotts of Japanese products and corrupt elections.
 After his graduation in 1924, Wang enrolled in the Wuchang Business School, where he studied for a year.
 There he published several articles on revolution and communism.
 That same year he joined the May 30 Movement, which involved strikes and protests against imperialism during the Northern Expedition in Wuchang.
 In the summer of 1924, Wang joined the CCP.